mtzfactory/nango/docs/docs/production-deployment.md

 We look forward to hearing from you!

 ## Self-hosted
 Nango is very simple to self-host on a single machine with the `docker compose up` command.
-This command will automatically run a group of docker containers for you:
+This command will automatically run a network of docker containers for you with:
-- Nango Server docker container
+- The Nango Server (for the API)
-- Nango Worker docker container (1 or more)
+- A Nango Worker (for data syncing)
-- A rabbitMQ instance (for queuing)
+- A rabbitMQ instance (for queuing tasks)
-- A postgres database to sync data to & store Syncs config (this will be separated in the future)
+- A Postgres database (for storage of synced data + Sync configurations)

 While we are in Alpha stage, please talk to us before using Nango for mission-critical and/or scaled production systems.
 We can help you make Nango more sturdy with some extra steps.